planetarysoftware/TSC/Lifecycle.md

-A TC should have at least 3 initial members to write a charter for the TL* and get the application submitted to the Planetary Software TSC, but it will need 5 members in order to graduate from Incubation.
+A TC should have at least 3 initial members to write a charter for the TL* and get the application submitted to the Planetary Software TSC (but it can be submitted with fewer).
+It will need 3 members in order to graduate from Incubation.
 These should be individuals already undertaking the work described in the charter.

 For more information (and examples) of how to write a charter for a TL*, and other important getting-started documents, please see our